cpether/tsmart/README.md

 Docker container which connects via UDP to a T-Smart water heater thermostat and integrates into Home Assistant via MQTT.

+**Note:** This is a maintained fork of the original [britkat1980/tsmart](https://github.com/britkat1980/tsmart) repository with bug fixes and improvements.

+## Changes in v0.10.1
+- Fixed temperature unit of measurement from `C` to `°C` for Home Assistant compatibility
+- Fixed device class capitalization from `Temperature` to `temperature`

 ## Installation

 ### Docker